Ms. Elizabeth Keller, Art

-Hi!
 My name is Elizabeth Keller and I love Art.
-I enjoy creating my own artwork, viewing other artists work, and teaching Art to young people.
-I enjoy sharing my knowledge about art history and the process of making art, and I want students to experience art and understand how much it affects their lives.
+I enjoy creating my own artwork, viewing other artists' work, and teaching Art to young people.
+I enjoy sharing my knowledge of art history and the process of making art, and I want students to experience art and understand how much it affects their lives.

-Thank you for visiting the Ozona Elementary Music Department webpage.
 Ozona students get music class once a week for 45 minutes with a certified music specialist.
-Students learn music through a variety of resources including our Yamaha MIE keyboard lab, World drumming equipment, Ipad composing stations, Orff Instruments, singing and movement activities.
+Students learn music through a variety of resources, including our Yamaha MIE keyboard lab, World drumming equipment, Ipad composing stations, Orff Instruments, singing and movement activities.
 Recorders are also a part of the 4th and 5th grade curriculum.
 4th and 5th grade students also have the opportunity to sing in the Osprey Chorus.

 Introduction to the Ozona Physical Education Program Goals

 The PE Department at Ozona Elementary recommends that quality, daily physical education be available to all children.
 Quality physical education is both developmentally and instructionally relevant for all children being served.
 Appropriate instructional practices in physical education are those which recognize children's development and changing movement abilities.
 Children's past psychomotor (body movement), cognitive (intellect), and affective (feelings) experiences are also recognized and accommodated in developmentally appropriate instruction.
 We consider a variety of individual characteristics when developing units, daily lessons, and instructional strategies.
 Some individual characteristics include developmental status, fitness and skill levels, body size, and age.

 Our program instruction incorporates the best-known practices, derived from both research and teaching experiences, into a pattern of lessons that maximizes opportunities for learning success for all of our Ozona students.
 Our program is accountable through an ongoing daily assessment of student learning and progress.